 Interestingly, It is also believed that this was the place where a large number of Elephant Teeth were found at one point in time.
 However, there are no mythological stories about them.

-Siaha is a great place if you want something unique unravelling before your eyes.
+Siaha is a great place if you want something unique unraveling before your eyes.
 It is located at a distance of 2,671, 3,517, 1,780, 3,716 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can reach Siaha by the following means of public transportation.

-By Train.
 The nearest railway station is the Silchar Railway Station aka Bhasha Railway Station.
-This particular railhead falls under the jurisdiction of Northeast Frontier Railway zone of the Indian Railways.
+This particular railhead falls under the jurisdiction of the Northeast Frontier Railway zone of the Indian Railways.
 It has good connectivity with other Indian cities and nearby regions.
 From the station, you can easily take a train to reach your respective travel getaway.

-By Road.
 Siaha is well-connected with well-maintained networks of roadways and national highways to reach here.
 There are regular buses and taxis available from the nearby cities and regions to Siaha.
 If you don’t like to travel in the congestion of buses and cabs then you can always choose to travel via your own vehicle.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here